nmshd/documentation/_docs_explore/23-privacy.md

 Enmeshed is based on such a zero-knowledge principle:

--   The Enmeshed App stores the data on a local database on the device it is running on.
+-   The Enmeshed App stores the data in a local database on the device it is running on.
 Data can only be sent to or received from the Backbone, no other Internet access is possible.
--   The Enmeshed Connector stores the data on a local database within the organization network.
+-   The Enmeshed Connector stores the data in a local database within the organization network.
 Data can only be sent to or received from the Backbone, no other Internet access is possible.
 -   Data received from or sent to the Backbone is either pseudonymous (e.g. addresses), non-personalized (e.g. ids, dates, states) or encrypted in a way, that the Backbone cannot process this data.
 -   Keys to encrypted material on the Backbone are never transmitted in a way, that the Backbone could make use of it.
-For example, keys are shared on a side-channel (e.g. scan qr-code from website) or a end-to-end encrypted communication channel.
+For example, keys are shared on a side-channel (e.g. scan qr-code from website) or an end-to-end encrypted communication channel.
 -   The Enmeshed App can synchronize data of the same identity to other Enmeshed Apps of this identity.
-This is done over an device-to-device encrypted communication channel (via the Backbone).
+This is done over a device-to-device encrypted communication channel (via the Backbone).
 The keys for this communication channel are transferred via a side-channel when onboarding a device for an identity.

 Thus, the centrally hosted Backbone has no access to any personal data.
 In our diagrams, we've sometimes added a "zero-knowledge border" between the components to emphasize the lack of personal data.